arjunparashar/quizApp/quiz-master/README.md

 # quiz-master
-This is a Quiz App For MAD1
+This is a Quiz Application made for the Modern Application Development Subject for IIT Madras Online BS Degree